 Nasal deformities that arise from a broken nose are usually permanent if a person does not receive corrective treatment.

 Forceful impacts to a person’s face can result in a broken nose.
-According to a small study from 2013, common causes of a broken nose include:
+According to a

 - accidents, such as motor vehicle collisions